apache/apisix/docs/en/latest/xrpc/redis.md

 ## Description

-The Redis protocol support allows Apache APISIX to proxy Redis commands, and provide various features according to the content of the commands, including:
+The Redis protocol support allows APISIX to proxy Redis commands, and provide various features according to the content of the commands, including:

 * [Redis protocol](https://redis.io/docs/reference/protocol-spec/) codec
 * Fault injection according to the commands and key